carpentries/instructor-training/episodes/20-checkout.md

 work with spreadsheets etc.), you will not be asked to teach segments of a lesson that are entirely expository or that have dependencies or other complications to set up.

-### Sign Up and Set Up
+### Sign-up and Set-up
-Select a session that works for you on the [the teaching demo schedule Etherpad]({{page.demopad}}), and sign up by adding your name and lesson of choice to the Etherpad.
-Be sure to double check the time in your local time zone by clicking on the converter link posted.
+To sign up, select a session that works for you on the [the teaching demo schedule Etherpad]({{page.demopad}}), and add your name and a link to your lesson of choice to the Etherpad.
+Be sure to **double check the time in your local time zone** by clicking on the converter link posted.
 Also, examine the demo description to ensure that it is not a special session targeting a specific sub-community or language (unless you are part of that target group).